NIHL Playing Rules and Regulations

 5. Invoking the slaughter rule is MANDATORY and is not subject to negotiation between opposing coaches, or referees.

-NIHL does not permit running time EXCEPT under the slaughter rule.
+NIHL does not permit running time EXCEPT under the slaughter rule and with respect to Mite cross-ice games.
 There are NO OTHER EXCEPTIONS!
 Should a HOME team run out of assigned ice time and be required to vacate the ice surface with time left on the clock, the scorekeeper will note the time remaining on the score sheet.
 The remaining time left in the game will be played with the responsibility on the offending HOME team to ensure the conclusion of the game in the following manner:

 a.
 The first time the two teams meet at the offending home teams’ rink, the incomplete game will be finished prior to the start of the new game.